 A.6.1.5 Information security in project management Information security MUST be addressed in project management regardless of the type of the project.
 All relevant projects associated to the supported system must go through Information security reviews, regardless of the type of the project.
-Explicit А R С A.7 Human Resource Security A.7.1 Prior to employment To ensure that employees and contractors understa roles for which they are considered. nd their responsibilities and are suitable for the Are background verification checks carried out on all new candidates for employment?
+Explicit A R С A.7 Human Resource Security A.7.1 Prior to employment To ensure that employees and contractors understa roles for which they are considered. nd their responsibilities and are suitable for the Destauren die effertien etwarte en Alderen dieleter 1.
+Are background verification checks carried out on all new candidates for employment?
 R AR I Background verification checks on ALL candidates for employments MUST be carried out in accordance with relevant laws, regulations & 2.
 Are these checks approved by appropriate management?
-R AR I A.7.1.1 A.7.1.1 Screening ethi requito b ethics and MUST be proportional to the business requirements, the classification of the information to be accessed and the perceived risks.
-3. re 4. bu Are the checks compliant with relevant laws, regulations and ethics?
+R AR I A.7.1.1 Screening ethics and MUST be proportional to the business requirements, the classification of the information to be accessed and the perceived risks.
+3. Are the checks compliant with relevant la regulations and ethics?
+4. Are the level of checks required supported business risk assessments?
+3. Are the checks compliant with relevant laws, regulations and ethics?
 Explicit R AR I 4.
 Are the level of checks required supported by business risk assessments?
-R AR I A.7.1.2 Terms and conditions of The contractual agreements with employees and contractors MUST state their and the organisation's responsibilities for information Are all employees, contractors and third party users asked to sign confidentiality and non-disclosure agreements?
-Explicit R AR I employment security.
-2. Do employment / service contracts specifically cover the need to protect business information? - R AR I A.7.2 During employment To ensure that the employees and contractors are a responsibilities. ware of and fulfil their information security Management MUST require all employees & Are managers (of all levels) engaged in driving security within the business?
-AR R С A.7.2.1 A.7.2.1 Management responsibilities accordance with established policies and procedures of the organisation.
+R AR I A.7.1.2 Terms and conditions of The contractual agreements with employees and contractors MUST state their and the organisation's responsibilities for information security.
+1. Are all employees, contractors and third party users asked to sign confidentiality and non- disclosure agreements?
+Explicit R AR I employment 2.
+Do employment / service contracts specifically cover the need to protect business information?
+R AR I A.7.2 During employment To ensure that the employees and contractors are a responsibilities. ware of and fulfil their information security Management MUST require all employees & 1.
+Are managers (of all levels) engaged in driving security within the business?
+AR R С A.7.2.1 Management responsibilities contractors to apply information security in accordance with established policies and procedures of the organisation.
 2. Does management behaviour and policy drive, and encourage, all employees, contractors and 3rd party users to apply security in accordance with established policies and procedures?
 Explicit AR R С